Rome Events in February - Discover the Best Things to do in 2025!

 There are no other major Rome events in February, but there are plenty of things to do, concerts, exhibits, etc.

-If you're visiting Rome over Valentine's Day, you may be looking for some romantic things to do and romantic places to eat.
+But if you're visiting Rome over Valentine's Day, you may be looking for some romantic things to do, romantic hotels, and romantic places to eat.

 Carnival begins the week before Lent, culminating in Fat Tuesday, followed by Ash Wednesday.